hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 {:.grid}

 ##### Must Support - Choice of Identifiers
-A profile may support one or more than one identifier type and will include the supported identifiers in a profile by slicing the element and placing must support on each identifier slice.
+A profile may support one or more than one identifier type and will include the supported identifiers in a profile by slicing the element and placing *Must Support* on each identifier slice.
 In such cases:
 - AU Core Responders **SHALL** correctly populate the element with identifiers from any supported identifier type where the identifier is known.
 - AU Core Requesters **SHALL** accept resources without error if the element is present and containing any identifier type allowed by the element definition.